cdzombak/lychee-ai-organizer/SPEC.md

     *   The path to this configuration file will be specified using the `-config` command-line argument.
     *   The standard `encoding/json` package will be used for parsing the configuration file.
     *   **Lychee Integration:** The configuration must include the base URL of the Lychee installation for image fetching (e.g., "https://pictures.dzombak.com").
-*   **Caching:**
-    *   Album suggestions will be cached locally in a file specified by the `-cache` command-line argument.
-    *   Standard file I/O operations will be used to manage the cache file.
 *   **Web Server:** A lightweight web server will be implemented using Go's standard `net/http` package to serve the React application and handle API requests.
 *   **Real-time Communication:** WebSockets will be used for real-time updates to the UI during the initial analysis phase.
 The `gorilla/websocket` library is a suitable choice for this.